Redocly/redocly-cli/docs/guides/lint-asyncapi.md

 * `info-contact`: the `Info` section must contain a valid `Contact` field.
 * `operation-operationId`: every operation must have a valid `operationId`.
-* `channels-kebab-case`: channel names should be `kebab-case` (lowercase with hyphens)
+* `channels-kebab-case`: channel names should be `kebab-case` (lowercase with hyphens).
-* `no-channel-trailing-slash`: channel names must not have trailing slashes in their names
+* `no-channel-trailing-slash`: channel names must not have trailing slashes in their names.
-* `tag-description`: all tags require a description
+* `tag-description`: all tags require a description.
-* `tags-alphabetical`: tags should be listed in the AsyncAPI file in alphabetical order
+* `tags-alphabetical`: tags should be listed in the AsyncAPI file in alphabetical order.

 We expect the list to expand over time, so keep checking back - and let us know if you have any requests by [opening an issue on the GitHub